 Batrepalli Waterfalls (Kadiri)

-Batrepalli Waterfalls is present on Kadiri to Pulivendula Highway.
-Visitors can take a bus from Kadiri to Talupula or Pulivendula to get here.
+Batrepalli Waterfalls is located along the Kadiri–Pulivendula Highway.
+Visitors can reach it by taking a bus from Kadiri to Talupula or Pulivendula.

-The falls are located near the YSR Kadapa district of Andhra Pradesh and the state of Karnataka.
-Batrepalli waterfalls reach a height of 80 feet, making them the tallest waterfalls in the area.
+The falls are situated close to the YSR Kadapa district of Andhra Pradesh and near Karnataka.
+With a height of 80 feet, Batrepalli Waterfalls are the tallest in the region.

-This is a great site to take the family on a picnic and witness the waterfalls as they fall over the rocks throughout the summer months.
+This spot is perfect for a family picnic, where you can enjoy the waterfalls cascading over the rocks during the summer months.

-Batrepalli falls is a popular halt for devotees on their way to the Kadiri Lakshmi Narasimhaswamy Temple, because to its open, green surroundings.
+Batrepalli Falls is a popular stop for devotees visiting the Kadiri Lakshmi Narasimhaswamy Temple, thanks to its open, green surroundings.

-Sri Yogi Vemana Samadhi at Katarupalli village is another popular destination close to the Batrepalli waterfalls.
+Sri Yogi Vemana Samadhi, located in Katarupalli village, is another notable destination near Batrepalli Waterfalls.

 Distance:

-Kadiri is the nearby town from Batrepalli waterfalls.
+Kadiri is the nearest town to Batrepalli Waterfalls.
+Distance from Batrepalli Waterfalls to nearby cities/towns:

 Route Map: